 Which Switch is the Quietest?

 Linear mechanical keyboard switches have no bumps and do not produce any noise.
-Although there are some quiet tactile switches, the noise produced by linear switches is the lowest of all, making them the quietest in the mechanical keyboard range.
+Although there are some quiet tactile switches, the noise produced by linear switches is the lowest, making them the quietest in the mechanical keyboard range.

 Which Switch is Best for Gamers?

-While tactile and clicky switches give you feedback to confirm your key-presses and commands, linear switches are by far the best for gaming.
+While tactile and clicky switches give feedback to confirm your key presses and commands, linear switches are the best for gaming.

 Linear switches are smooth and consistent, meaning each keystroke is clean with no bump or click noise.
-When gaming, linear switches allow you to press many keys in rapid succession without worrying about the tactile bump distracting you.
+When gaming, linear switches allow you to press many keys rapidly without worrying about the tactile bump distracting you.